-Professor and Head James H. Shaw, Ph.D.
+Associate Professor and Interim Head Joseph Bidwell, Ph.D.

-The Department of Zoology offers B.S. degree programs in biological science, physiology, wildlife and fisheries ecology, and zoology.
+The Department of Zoology offers B.S. degree programs in biological science, physiology, conservation science, and zoology.

-The degree in biological science is available for students wishing to obtain a broad program encompassing all of the life sciences.
+The undergraduate degree in biological science is available for students wishing to obtain a broad program encompassing all of the life sciences.
 By including appropriate course work, students can obtain licensure to teach in the secondary schools.
-Requirements for admission to graduate school, as well as dental, medical and other health-related professional schools can be met through the biomedical option of the biological science degree.
+Requirements for admission to graduate and professional schools can be met through the biological science curriculum.

 The undergraduate degree in physiology also serves as preparation for graduate school or a medically-related professional school.
-The bachelor's degree in physiology requires participation in undergraduate seminars and course work in general biology, genetics, gross and microscopic anatomy, endocrinology, mammalian physiology, biochemistry, mathematics, physics, and chemistry.
+The bachelor's degree in physiology requires participation in undergraduate seminars and intensive course work in general biology, genetics, gross and microscopic anatomy, endocrinology, mammalian physiology, biochemistry, mathematics, physics, and chemistry.

-The wildlife and fisheries ecology undergraduate program involves comprehensive study in the conservation of renewable natural resources, with an emphasis on the optimum balance between wild animal populations and habitat requirements.
-Courses in the wildlife and fisheries program fulfill the requirements for many other applied and professional careers in wildlife ecology, including preparation for graduate programs.
-Undergraduates majoring in wildlife and fisheries ecology may choose a degree emphasis from communications, fisheries, management/research or wildlife management/research areas.
-In communications, biological training is combined with course work in journalism, social sciences and the uses of electronic media.
-The two management/research options emphasize applied wildlife and fisheries ecology and offers excellent preparation for graduate study.
+The conservation science undergraduate program involves comprehensive study in the conservation of renewable natural resources, with an emphasis on the optimum balance between wild animal populations and habitat requirements.
+Courses in the conservation science program fulfill the requirements for many other applied and professional careers in wildlife and fisheries management, including preparation for graduate programs and certification with The Wildlife Society and The American Fisheries Society.
+Undergraduates majoring in conservation science may choose from three degree options: wildlife ecology, fisheries and aquatic ecology, or natural resources communications.
+The first two options emphasize ecology, intensive field courses, and offer excellent preparation for graduate study.
+The natural resources communications option combines biological training with course work in journalism, social sciences and uses of electronic media.

-The B.S. degree curriculum in zoology is designed to provide a thorough background in the biology of animals.
+The curriculum in zoology is designed to provide a thorough background in the biology of animals.
 The B.S. degree requires courses in cell biology, ecology, evolution, genetics, and vertebrate and invertebrate zoology.
 To become a zoologist the student must also have a good foundation in the related fields of chemistry, physics, mathematics and botany.
 Zoology provides a background for graduate school, and for many applied and professional careers.

 Programs of Study.
-Programs of study leading to M.S. and Ph.D. degrees are offered in wildlife and fisheries ecology and zoology.
+Programs of study leading to M.S. and Ph.D. degrees are offered in conservation science and zoology.
 The department emphasizes wildlife and fisheries ecology and conservation, aquatic and terrestrial toxicology, and ecology, evolution and behavior.
 Among faculty research interests are behavioral and evolutionary ecology, cytogenetics, ecotoxicology, environmental physiology, evolutionary biology, fisheries biology, herpetology, ichthyology, landscape ecology, limnology, mammalogy, molecular systematics, ornithology, parasitology, population ecology, stream and wetland ecology, and wildlife biology and nutrition.
 The department includes the Ecotoxicology and Water Quality Research Laboratory, the Oklahoma Cooperative Fish and Wildlife Research Unit, and the Oklahoma State University Collection of Vertebrates.

 Teaching and research assistantships and out-of-state tuition waivers are available to qualified students.
 Information and application forms may be obtained from the departmental office or on the Internet.

 Prerequisites.
 Applicants must have completed a baccalaureate degree including 40 semester hours in biology and related areas and have completed the Graduate Record Examination.

 The Master of Science Degree.
 In addition to the general Graduate College requirements, students are required to show competence in either a reading knowledge of a foreign language or a relevant research technique such as statistics, mathematics, or geographic information systems science.
-Students must prepare research proposals and complete either a thesis or a report.
+Students must prepare a research proposal and complete either a thesis or a report.
 For the thesis option, 30 credit hours are required; for the report option, 32 credit hours.